Yabonev/reducing-friction-during-agentic-coding/README.md

 Examples and demos for the "Reducing Friction During Agentic Coding" presentation.

+## Assumptions

+These tips assume:

+- **Learning-focused:** You're building for exploration and learning, not mission-critical systems
+- **Solo development:** Working alone, not in a team environment
+- **Experimental freedom:** Goal is understanding technology while building what interests you
+- **Adaptable principles:** If working in teams or production, these techniques need adaptation

 ## Claude Code Configuration

 Claude Code uses a `.claude/` folder for configuration: